 - Trying to clear blocked baths, basins, showers and sinks.
-See Handy Hints on page 26 - Replacing plugs and chains on baths, basin and sinks - Cleaning and removing scale from shower heads - Repairing any items you have installed yourself, for example shower, extra tiles.
+See 'Handy hints' later in this guide - Replacing plugs and chains on baths, basin and sinks (may exclude some sheltered schemes) - Cleaning and removing scale from shower heads - Repairing any items you have installed yourself, for example shower, extra tiles.

-- For water leaks or tap problems, see Taps and water pipes on page 20 and drains and wastes on page 13 - A blocked waste pipe is not an emergency.
+- For water leaks or tap problems, see the 'Taps and water pipes' and 'Drains and wastes' later in this guide - A blocked waste pipe is not an emergency.
 You must try to clear it yourself before you call us.
-See Handy Hints on page 26.
+See Handy hints later in this guide.
 We will charge you for clearing blockages caused by items such as toys, hair, cooking fat and so on. - We expect you to take action to prevent drains becoming blocked.
-See Handy Hints on page 26 - If you, a member of your family, a visitor or a pet cause damage and we have to repair it, you will have to pay for the cost of the repair.
+See 'Handy hints' later in this guide - If you, a member of your family, a visitor or a pet cause damage and we have to repair it, you will have to pay for the cost of the repair.